tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 - KEEP A STRONG PASSWORD!
 Even though there is a brute force attack on your server, it is relatively very hard to crack the password if you keep a strong one.

-Bruce has a nice essay a nice essay about the subject here.
+Bruce [has a nice essay](http://www.schneier.com/essay-148.html) about the subject here.
 Won’t repeat what he has said so take a look at it.

 Research suggests that adding password complexity requirements like upper case/numbers/symbols cause users to make easy to predict changes and cause them to create simpler passwords overall due to being harder to remember.